Cbyernus/SteamVR/SteamVR-Skeletal-Input.md

 ```
 Reads the level of accuracy to which the controller is able to track the user to recreate a skeletal pose
 * `action` - The handle of the skeletal action
-* `pSkeletalTrackingLevel ` - Pointer to the variable that the tracking level should be written to
+* `pSkeletalTrackingLevel ` - Pointer to the variable that the tracking level should be written to.
+See [EVRSkeletalTrackingLevel](#EVRSkeletalTrackingLevel)

 ### GetSkeletalActionData